cool-RR/python_toolbox/README.markdown

 1. It is very useful.
 There are many many features that are common to all kinds of simulations, and which you really don't want to spend time writing.
 A few examples of such features: Saving the simulation to file.
 Browsing the timeline of a simulation like a movie clip while it is still crunching in the background.
 The option to make manual changes to the simulation world, observe their effects on how the simulation unfolds, and then to be able to revert to the timeline in which the changes were not applied.
 Changing the arguments to the step function on the fly, etc.

 2. If you are interested in only a specific subset of simulations -- say, simulations of solid bodies in Physics -- Then it will be the wisest to write a framework for that within the framework of GarlicSim.
 Indeed, part of the work on GarlicSim will include writing these kind of sub-frameworks for the common categories of simulations (e.g., a framework for physics, a framework for game theory, etcetera.)

-# Licensing #

-GarlicSim is comprised of two packages, `garlicsim` which is the business logic, and `garlicsim_wx`, which is the wxPython-based GUI.
-Both packages are copyright 2009 Ram Rachum.
-The `garlicsim` package is distributed under the LGPL2.1 license.
-The `garlicsim_wx` package is not licensed for distribution.